 Dillinger‘s version of Floyd appropriately sticks the pair of 1911s in his hands but also gives him some Mk II hand grenades on his belt.
 These military fragmentation hand grenades ignite about two ounces of TNT after a 5-second delay.
 They were first introduced by the U.S. military in 1917 and gained the nickname as a “pineapple” due to the grooves in the cast iron body.
 It was eventually phased out by the M26 during the Korean conflict but was used by the U.S. Navy well into the 1970s.
 I’ve never read any reliable reports of Floyd actually carrying any of these, but it’s certainly fun to imagine.

 Do Yourself a Favor and…

-Buy the movie.
-If you wanna see Floyd in action, check out the last half.
+Check out the movie.
+If you particularly want to see Floyd in action, watch the last half.
 But seriously, the whole thing is great.
 It’ll put hair on your chest just watching it.

 I admit, I have sinned; I have been a sinner, but I enjoyed it.
 I have killed men, but the dirty sons-of-bitches deserved it.
 The way I figure it, it’s too late for no Bible.
 Thanks just the same, Ma’am.

 I actually spent about three years (2007-2010) trying to make a Floyd biopic myself.
-Unfortunately, the actor playing George Birdwell – one of Floyd’s main partners in crime – moved to Colorado halfway through production, and the actress playing Floyd’s wife stopped talking to me after a few bad dates.
+Unfortunately, the actor playing George Birdwell – one of Floyd’s main partners in crime – moved to Colorado halfway through production, and the actress playing Floyd’s wife stopped talking to me after we broke up in real life.
 The film has a few flaws, needless to say.
 The suits are actually pretty great, though!